codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

    :lines: 2-

-If you now browse to your site without specifying any URI segments you'll see the “Hello World” message.
+If you now browse to your site without specifying any URI segments you'll see the "Hello World" message.

 .. note:: The line ``$routes->get('/', 'Home::index');`` is an optimization that you will want to use in a "real-world" app.
 But for demonstration purposes we don't want to use that feature. ``$routes->get()`` is explained in :doc:`URI Routing <routing>`